 Building a Better Business by Design

-Whether it’s building a better guest experience, developing an app downloaded by millions, or creating luxury items, a commitment to great design remains at the center of commercial success.
+Whether building a better guest experience, developing an app downloaded by millions, or creating luxury items, commitment to great design remains at the center of commercial success.

 The power of design doesn’t stop there.
 A strong design-centric corporate culture can provide an even stronger competitive advantage.
-In “Design Management (An Introduction) – Taking Charge of Processes and People,” the authors lay out some of the many benefits of applying the design process to improving the companies themselves:
+In “Design Management (An Introduction) Taking Charge of Processes and People,” the authors lay out some of the many benefits of applying the design process to improving companies.

-Design management allows companies to better control their design process and enhance their internal business processes – cutting out waste and inefficiency in processes may not be visible to the company’s clients, but it will be clearly beneficial to the company in terms of reduced costs.
+“Cutting out waste and inefficiency in processes may not be visible to the company’s clients,” they state.
+“Still, it will benefit the company in terms of reduced costs.”

 In a McKinsey & Company report, the authors wrote that businesses with design-driven corporate cultures have more opportunities to grow and thrive than ever:

 Companies should want to listen.
-Design should be a C-Suite issue, not something that is only the province of middle managers.
+Design should be a C-Suite issue, not just the province of middle managers.
 According to the McKinsey report, the leadership of the most successful companies builds their business strategies through the lens of a design-centric vision.

 The desire for well-designed experiences has become a baseline expectation for all consumers.
 “Cool” tech is not enough.
 People expect a product to be easy to use and work consistently, or they’ll quickly move on to the next.
 The experiences should address the individual needs and capabilities of customers through inclusive design.

 Brands in any industry must be concerned with delivering positive experiences to all stakeholders or risk them walking away.
 This means applying the same care for design into everything they do, from products to processes to messaging.
 It’s not just a winning strategy.
 It’s the only strategy to stay competitive in the years ahead.